bio-ontology-research-group/opa2vec/README.md

   - **-debug [debug]**
   yes/no, if set to yes, keeps intermediate files for debugging.
 By default set to no, in which case no intermediate files are kept once the program exits.

+  - **-gensim [gensim]**
+  yes/no. If set to yes, it will generate a cosine similarity matrix for the relevant entities.
+This will be stored in sim_matrix.lst.

 In more detail: